 Ford's Kuga has certainly sharpened up its act in this third-generation guise.
 It has evolved into a more credible mid-sized SUV that benefits from an improved engine range that includes both plug-in and mild hybrid electrified options.
 There's also sharper styling, a much-improved interior and e...

-The Ford Focus was Britain’s second-most popular new car in 2019, just behind the Ford Fiesta, and it's easy to see why.
-The new Ford Focus is a 5-door family hatchback that's superb to drive and more than matches its rivals for interior quality, rear space, technology and, thanks to its relati...
+The Ford Focus was Britain’s fourth-most popular new car in 2020, and it's easy to see why.
+The new Ford Focus is a 5-door family hatchback and estate that's superb to drive and more than matches its rivals for interior quality, rear space, technology and, thanks to its relatively low Motabilit...

 Ford have finally decided to get serious about the small SUV segment - in the shape of the charming new Puma SUV.
 It champions mild hybrid technology and doesn't have much time for SUV conventionality.
 All of which is likely to suit its fashionable band of potential Motability drivers just fine. ...